forwardemail/forwardemail.net/app/views/faq/index.md

 ### Who uses Forward Email

-We provide email hosting and email forwarding service to 500,000+ domains and these notable users:
+We provide email hosting and email forwarding service to 1.6+ million domains and these notable users:

 | Customer                                 | Case Study                                                                                               |
 | ---------------------------------------- | -------------------------------------------------------------------------------------------------------- |